 Written by <a href=”http://www.example.com/profiles/author-name” rel=”author”>Author Name</a>

 It’s also possible to provide information through HTML markup to the Google across sites about the author of a page, or that an author’s profile page on one site is associated with another site, through the XFN rel=”me” attribute and value.
-For instance, I wrote a number of posts in the past at Search Engine land, and I might link to a page on that site that collects links to all of those posts in one place using a rel=”me” attribute and value, like this:
+For instance, I wrote several posts in the past at Search Engine land, and I might link to a page on that site that collects links to all of those posts in one place using a rel=”me” attribute and value, like this:

 My posts at <a href=”http://searchengineland.com/author/bill-slawski” rel=”me”>Search Engine Land</a>